Environmental law and practice in Australia: overview

 In prescribed circumstances, to the state with the written approval of the Minister for the Environment.

-Each state and territory's legislation deals with the issue of lender liability separately.
+Each state and territory's legislation deals with the issue of lender liability differently.
 As a general principle, lenders who simply hold a security interest over land, without possession, are not liable for any contamination of that land.

 In Western Australia, a mortgagee is an owner for the purposes of the CS Act if it is in possession of all or part of the site (CS Act).
 This may result in a mortgagee in possession having liability under the CS Act.